mbencina/Arrow-Puzzle/README.md

 # Activation game for child psychiatric services
 This a repository for our group attending the Software Engineering Project course at Tampere University

+## Running the app
-Instructions on how to run the project on Unity3D:
+Steps to run the project on Unity3D:

 1. Go to Unity hub and open a project from disk (select Arrow-Puzzle-master folder)
 2. To activate the scene go to Assets and select Scenes --> SampleScene.unity